josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 `ng generate` creates the three `HeroSearchComponent` files and adds the component to the `AppModule` declarations.

-Replace the `HeroSearchComponent` template with an `<input>` and a list of matching search results, as follows.
+Replace the newly created `HeroSearchComponent` template with an `input` element and a list of matching search results, as follows.

 <code-example header="src/app/hero-search/hero-search.component.html" path="toh-pt6/src/app/hero-search/hero-search.component.html"></code-example>